What is diastasis?

 During the whole pregnancy, the belly is allowed to expand thanks to the relaxation of the abdominal muscles.

-When these abdominal muscles are too strong before the pregnancy or the belly developed too quickly, the linea alba between rectus abdominis (6 packs muscle) tears leaving a gap above and below your belly button.
-It is named Diastasis.
+When the abdominal muscles are too strong before pregnancy or when the belly grows too quickly, the line between the abdominal rectus abdominis (or chocolate bars) breaks creating a hole in this line above and below the navel.
+This is called diastasis.

 After pregnancy, if you want to know if you have diastasis, you should lie on your back with your knees bent.
 Place your fingers, slightly depressed on the line connecting the ribs to the pubis through the navel.

 Unstick your head without tucking your belly in so as to let your belly come out.
 If your fingers hit a hard floor, it means that there is no diastasis, if on the other hand your fingers sink, it means that you have diastasis.

 Be careful, this is a test, but it is important not to repeat it several times, at the risk of making your diastasis worse.

 – Women after pregnancy, especially after the birth of twins or a heavy baby.
 Also be careful with too much brutal abdominal exercise just after childbirth.